grossjungig/frontend/README.md

     * Please take a look at the size of images when you add/import them.
 Anastasia's pic on the website (March 6 2021)is 12mb big!
 It's almost 100 times too big and costs the performance enormously.

+    * This is a nice web app to optimize the images: https://squoosh.app/

 ___

 ## 1.3.
 Useful Links